 Very sweet, small fruit is slightly larger than Sugar Cane.
 Small tree, growing to twelve to fifteen feet.
 Prolific producer, ripens in late September to October.
 Self-fruitful.
 150 hours.

-Small tree of slow to moderate growth to 20 ft.
-Shiny, dry, wrinkled, chewy, reddish brown fruit with sweet apple-like flavor.
-Jujube is 1 1/2 inches long, distinctly pear shaped; resembles dates.
+Small tree of slow to moderate growth to twenty feet.
+Shiny, dry, wrinkled, chewy, reddish brown fruit with sweet apple-like flavor is 1 1/2 inches long, distinctly pear shaped; resembles dates.
 Will grow anywhere, but needs long, hot summers to fully ripen.
-Ripens in the fall; needs to ripen fully on tree for best flavor.
-Tree is easy to grow, hardy, drought resistant, virtually pest and disease free.
+Ripens in the fall.
+Needs to ripen fully on tree for best flavor.
+Easy to grow, hardy, drought resistant, virtually pest and disease free.
 Cold hardy to zone 5.
+Self-fruitful.
 150 hours.
-Pollinated by Li.

 Round-shaped fruits are larger than Lang jujube, ripen earlier, and can be picked yellow-green and ripened off the tree.
-Partly self-fruitful or pollinated by Lang.
+Self-fruitful.
 Tree is more spreading than Lang.
 Cold hardy to zone 5.
 150 hours.

 Jujube, Shanxi Li